adamkgray/k8sTheWay/docs/bootstrapping-nodes.md

 # Bootstrapping Nodes

-When using `kubeadm` to provision a cluster, all nodes -- control plane and worker -- require the same configuration.
-The commands in this section should be run on all servers.
+When using `kubeadm` to provision a cluster, all nodes -- control plane and worker -- require nearly the same configuration.
+In this tutorial we install the following on all nodes:

+- `containerd` + `runc`
+- `crictl`
+- `kubectl`
+- `kubeadm`

+Additionally, on worker nodes we install `kubelet`

 ## Prerequisites

 ### Dependencies
 ```
 sudo apt-get update -y

-sudo apt-get -y install socat conntrack ipset
+sudo apt-get -y install \
+  socat \
+  conntrack \
+  ipset
 ```

 ### Turn swap off